pengfeiliu371/Getting_started/HPC_cluster_Jupyter_guide.md

 > conda config --set channel_priority strict

-Install packages for geo data analysis
+Install packages for geo data analysis:

 > conda install esmpy

 (The esmpy package is needed for regridding.
 Currently, it is not working on windows computers.
 It is highly recommended to use on cluster.
 If you really want to use it on a windows computer, a workaround is to use docker. https://xesmf.readthedocs.io/en/latest/installation.html)

+> conda install regionmask geopandas

+> conda install xesmf dask matplotlib cartopy netcdf4 descartes

+Install any other packages as needed